nebneuron/Simplicial.jl/README.md

  The current version of `Simplicial` requires Julia 1.0 or higher.

-In Julia 1.0 the package installation is done via
+Installing this package is accomplished by
 ```
 import Pkg; Pkg.add("Simplicial");
 ```